strapi/documentation/docs/developer-docs/latest/plugins/graphql.md

 ## Usage

-To get started with GraphQL in your app, please install the plugin first.
+To get started with GraphQL in your application, please install the plugin first.
 To do that, open your terminal and run the following command:

 <code-group>